the present tense of irregular verbs

 Present Indicative tense

-In Portuguese, the present tense verbs (formally called the present indicative) are divided into three groups: ar verbs, er verbs and ir verbs.
-All (well, almost!) verbs end in one of these. present indicativefalar to speak, talkeufalovocê, ele, elafalanósfalamosvocês, eles, elasfalam present indicativeentender to understandeuentendovocê, ele, elaentendenósentendemosvocês, eles, elasentendem present…
+The present tense (the present indicative) is formed depending on the verb endings ~ar verbs, ~er verbs and ~ir verbs.
+Follow these examples to understand the patterns. present indicativefalar to speak, talkeufalovocê, ele, elafalanósfalamosvocês, eles, elasfalam present indicativeentender to understandeuentendovocê, ele, elaentendenósentendemosvocês, eles, elasentendem present indicativepartir to leave, departeupartovocê, ele,…

 the present tense of ~er verbs